wlsdms0122/Dyson/README.md

 For example, you might need to filter by a range of status codes with your own communication protocols, or parse response data and header values together.

-These characteristics usually depend on the server you're communicating with(just as different OpenAPIs have different communication protocols).
+These characteristics usually depend on the server you're communicating with (just as different OpenAPIs have different communication protocols).

-Typically, the implementation of a 'responder' looks like this.
+Typically, the implementation of a 'responser' looks like this.

 ```swift
 func response<S: Spec>(
     _ response: Result<(Data, URLResponse), any Error>,